mcclatchy/honeycomb/README.md

 ## Navigating Honeycomb files
 `index.php` is a local version of a basic McClatchy page framework (i.e. the market's header/footer, styles, etc.).
 The contents of this file create a local developing environment for you but shouldn't be edited or included in Newsgate.

-`custom.php` is where you may add custom code to build your project.
+`custom.php` starts with a sample story and generic elements that is your canvass to customize.
   - `<!-- custom head -->` is where you may add style and miscellaneous dependencies.
-  - `<!-- custom body -->` is where you may add HTML.
+  - `<!-- custom body -->` is where you may add HTML and usually includes:
+      1. `<!-- content header -->` for hero images/videos, title text and other top hierarchy elements.
+      2. `<!-- content body -->` for story text, art and other elements weaved throughout the story.
+      3. `<!-- content footer -->` for breakout sections, suggested stories, comments and other bottom hierarchy elements.
   - `<!-- custom scripts -->` is where you may add JS or other script dependencies.

 ####Existing dependencies